 This measure is useful to distinguish between optimal and non-decidable cases when analysing our performances (if the folding was too different from the expected structure the problem lies in the secondary structure predictor).

 As expected, looking at single sets aggregate results, we can see that the distribution of single runs spans along almost all the MCC/distance versus insert density space.
-However, by using a different color code for different facc a trend emerges, both in the measure of MCC and distance of the found motif from the correct structure (fig2).
+However, by using a different color code for different facc a trend emerges, both in the measure of MCC and distance of the found motif from the correct structure (Figure S2).
 To better visualize this result we plotted the same data by binning over different values of facc.
 In this way we could evaluate the performances of our method having isolated a possible form of bad benchmark that is actually due to out-of-the-software inaccuracies.
 Separately aggregating these in four classes yielded a comprehensive view of the test results.

 By looking at the results coming from a folding accuracy between 75% and 100%, we see the real performances of BEAM.
 Good results in terms of MCC (that is, retrieving most of the correct structures and including the least possible False Positives from the background) come from 100% of insert percentage down to 20%.
 Moreover, from the distance plot we can tell that at the same percentages of inserts we are retrieving a collection of structures that are mostly similar, but not identical (distance ≠0), to the inserted motif (this is due to the dataset construction process, and it ensures us the presence of a variability which is inevitably present in other datasets).
 Good results in terms of MCC come from the second group too (50% < facc < 75%) but with a higher detach from the golden standard (distance ~0.4, meaning that it can bear up to 40% alteration of structure in terms of the similarity matrix with respect to the “correct” one.)
 The consequence is that BEAM is able to retrieve the correct structures in large datasets (104 sequences) with up to 70-80% of noise and the identification is solid up to 40% of structure alteration in terms of BEAR alignment score due to folding inaccuracies or mutations.

-Figure 2.
+Figure S2.
 Benchmark plots for large artificial datasets.
-Left plot: MCC over percentage of inserts.
+Left panel: MCC over percentage of inserts.
 The data shows the high dependence on folding accuracy.
 Where folding accuracy is within 50% from correct structures BEAM successfully retrieves the gold motif (MCC > 0.9) in datasets with up to 80% of noise.
-Right plot: Distance over percentage of inserts.
+Right panel: Distance over percentage of inserts.
 We see how folding accuracy is related to the distance of the retrieved motif from the intended gold structure.
 This is consistent since we expect the mean distance to grow as the folding accuracy falls.
 All errors are computed using a sample standard deviation.

 P-value